 There is a trite old saying, "Pride goeth before a fall."
 Swinging away from the tree-belt shelter into the wind funnel at Tanglefoot Curve I got the fall.
 Tanglefoot Curve was built to cross a steep little valley near the edge of the escarpment.
-All the relatively warm air from the lower elevations funneled through this gap in a jet.
+All the relatively warm air from the lower elevations funneled through this gap and was compressed and spewed out in a jet.
 Winter and summer it was always the same.
 I knew it but became careless.